frogster-shmd/frogster-shmd.github.io/_posts/2025-04-21-Monitor-Stand-Part-1.markdown

 #### Test 2 Seven Hexagons
 **Firstly**\
 A huge thank you goes to this resource right [here](https://www.redblobgames.com/grids/hexagons).
 This is practically a bible for working with hexagons.
-It was particularlly helpful for me in calculating the distance between hexagons.
+It was particularly helpful for me in calculating the distance between hexagons.

 For this test I wanted to use Python in some way when creating the part and I wanted multiple hexagons to be in a pattern on a square.